 Assume towards a contradiction that $\n\eta\in\lim(T)$ for some $T\in Q^V\setminus G$.
 Then this is forced by some $S\in G$.
 In particular $S$ can not be a subtree of $T$.
 So pick an $s\in S\setminus T$.
 Then $S^{[s]}\leq S$ forces that $\n\eta\notin\lim(T)$, a contradiction.

 If $T\in Q$ and $t\in T$ then $T^{[t]}$ forces that $t\prec \eta$.

-(4) and (5) imply that $Q$ is $\omega\ho$-bounding and satisfies a version of Axiom A (with fronts as indices instead of natural numbers). \footnote{In the formulation of fusion and pure decision we could use the classical Axiom A version as well: Define $F^T_n$ to be the minimal $n$-dense front, i.e.\
+(4) and (5) imply that $Q$ is $\omega\ho$-bounding and satisfies a version of Axiom A (with fronts as indices instead of natural numbers). \footnote{In the formulation of fusion and pure decision we could use the classical Axiom A version as well: Define $F^T_n$ to be the minimal $n$-dense front, i.e.,

 and define $T\leq_n S$ by $T\leq S$ and $F^T_n=F^S_n$.
-It should be clear how to formulate fusion and pure decision for this notions, and that this proves Axiom A for $Q$.
-In \ref{lem:Qisproper} we implicitly use a different notion: $T\leq_A S$, meaning $T\leq S$ and $A$ is a front in $T$ and $S$.
-The reason is that this notion will be generalized for the non-wellfounded iteration.} Se we get properness.
+It should be clear how to formulate fusion and pure decision for this notion, and that this proves Axiom A for $Q$.
+But in \ref{lem:Qisproper}, we do not use this notion, instead we (implicitly) use the following one: $T\leq_A S$ means that $T\leq S$ and $A$ that is a front in both $T$ and $S$.
+The reason is that this is the notion that will be generalized for the non-wellfounded iteration.} So we get properness.
 (We will prove a more general case in \ref{thm:fusioncor}.) \end{proof}

 So a front can be seen as a finite set of (pairwise incompatible) possibilities for initial segments of the generic real $\n \eta$.
-In the next section we will generalize this to sequences of generic reals instead of a single one.
-We will call sets of finite sequences of initial segments of these reals approximations.
+In the next section we will generalize this to finite sequences of generic reals instead of a single one.

-Later we will need the following fact: \begin{Lem} If $S\in Q$ and the forcing $R$ adds a new real $\n r\in 2\ho$, then